 A separator is a thin insulating membrane with about four features that hold the cathode and anode separated.
 Second, as the name suggests, separators protect the cathode and anode from making contact within the battery.

 Second, separators have submicron-sized pores that are invisible to the naked eye, and the pores serve as channels for lithium ions to pass between the cathode and the anode.
 Since separators have good mechanical stability, the tensile property keeps by-products and foreign substances out, ensuring safety.
 Electrochemically stable and high-insulation materials can be used as separators.
 Separators are supposed to avoid cathode and anode interaction, and it leads to major issues if they interfere with lithium ions or other ions within a battery.
 Separators should be able to ensure protection by shutting down pores and preventing the movement of ions if the temperature of a battery exceeds a certain limit.

-Finally, solid state battery separators should be small enough to allow more active materials to be incorporated into a battery, increasing energy density.
+Finally, SSB separators should be small enough to allow more active materials to be incorporated into a battery, increasing energy density.
 To avoid damage and ensure protection, they should also have high mechanical power.

 Solid electrolyte requirements

 Solid electrolytes with a specific combination of properties will be needed for the commercialization of solid-state batteries.
 To be a suitable liquid electrolyte substitute, solid electrolytes must have lithium ionic conductivities greater than 0.1 mS/cm.
 Either the electrolyte must be chemically stable to lithium reduction, or a passivating reaction layer must be formed.
 To keep internal cell resistance down, the electrolyte needs to form low-resistance interfaces.